joehinkle11/SandboxedJS/README.md

 Run `npm run benchmark` to benchmark SandboxedJS's `saveEval` against a native js `eval`.
 Currently most benchmarks comparisons show SandboxedJS is **~20x** slower than native JS.
 However, if you don't count the time required to transpile the code, execution time can be between **~1.3x to ~20x** slower than native JS, depending on the kind of work being performed.
 The goal for the MVP is to just get this thing working in a secure manner (breaking out of sandbox should be impossible), and optimizations can come later.

+## Bindings to native and host JS APIs

+One of the main focuses of this project is to support as many APIs as possible, both native ECMAScript APIs and host APIs (i.e. browser's `window` version of `globalThis`, DOM and such).
+To accomplish this, there is a separate node project under [bindings](https://github.com/joehinkle11/SandboxedJS/tree/main/bindings) which is responsible for taking in typescript definitions (i.e. a `lib.d.ts`) and then generated binding code for the sandbox environment.
+Recently all the hardcoded bindings were replaced with this system and only about 2 of the old unit tests (of the more than 15,000 unit test) are not passing.
+The hope is to get this binding generation system working so well that it makes it trivial to expose a JS library to the sandbox environment provided you have a typescript definition file for it.

 ## Status

 Under active development.
 Looking for others to help out!